yuzu-eva/my-personal-dmenu/README.md

 This is my personal build of dmenu from suckless.

-Pretty much the default build with some added keybinds.
+Pretty much the default build with my prefered font